chrisrusselljr/blog/content/posts/dont-ask-for-feedback.md

 You don't need anyone to verify this.

-Good teammates will tell you what to work on.
+Good teammates/managers will tell you what to work on.

 They’re called blind spots for a reason.

-Ask specific questions if you have them.
+Ask *specific* questions if you have them.

 Let people rip into your work.
 Don’t get defensive.
 Thank them profusely.